Robinbux/Scorca/README.md

 - Evaluation of move quality across plausible board states
 - Utilization of the Leela Chess Zero neural network

-The source coe can be seen in the `src` directory, while the experiments and plots can be seen in the remaining ones.
+The source code can be seen in the `src` directory, while the experiments and plots can be seen in the remaining ones.

 During development, Scorca was able to achieve a high ranking on the RBC global leaderboard, demonstrating the effectiveness of its approach.
 The current Elo can be tracked bere: https://rbc.jhuapl.edu/users/48973